AyeshaSeemab93/AyeshaSeemab93/README.md

 ### 👩‍💻 &nbsp;About Me:

-I am a passionate Full Stack Web Developer 🚀 from Finland, currently pursuing my studies Full-stack web development (.NET & React) at Business College Helsinki.
+I am a passionate Full Stack Web Developer 🚀 from Finland, currently doing internship as fullstack developer at Seidat.
 Enthusiastic about both frontend and backend development, I aspire to build innovative web applications.

 - 🔭 I am deeply engaged in honing my skills in full stack web development, constantly working on creative and impactful projects.
 - 🌐 Exploring the realms of new technologies, I strive to stay updated with the latest advancements in the tech world.